mnelson4/yet-another-related-posts-plugin/readme.txt

 = 3.4 =
 * Major optimizations to the main related posts query, in particular with regard to taxonomy lookups
+	* Performance improvements on pages with "no related posts"
 * Now can consider custom taxonomies (of posts and pages), in addition to tags and cateogories!
-Custom taxonomies can also be used to exclude certain content.
+Custom taxonomies can also be used to exclude certain content from The Pool.
+* Add welcome message, inviting users to check out the settings page
 * [Bug fix](http://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-version-333-breaks-templates-in-widget): Custom templates could not be used in widget display
-* Implement lazy/infinite scrolling for the "disallow tags" and "disallow categories," so the YARPP settings screen doesn't lock up the browser for sites which have a crazy number or tags or categories
-* Added `yarpp_get_related()` function can be used similar to `get_posts()`
 * Significant code cleanup
 	* Move many internal functions into a global object `$yarpp` of class `YARPP`; references to the global `$yarpp_cache` should now be to global `$yarpp->cache`
 	* Created the "bypass" cache engine which is used when custom arguments are specified.
 		* Switch to bypass cache for demos
 	* Now only clears cache on post update, and only computes results for actual posts, not revisions (thanks to Andrei Mikhaylov)
-	* Don't compute related posts for the metabox on the edit screen; display them via ajax instead
 	* Removed the many different options entries, replacing them with a single `yarpp` option (except `yarpp_version`)
 	* Fixed issues with display options field data escaping and slashing once and for all
-	* Performance improvements on pages with "no related posts"
 	* Streamlined keyword storage in `YARPP_Cache_Postmeta`
 	* Create `YARPP_Cache` abstract class
 	* Updated minor bug for computing how many results should be cached
-	* Adding some filters: yarpp_settings_save, yarpp_blacklist, yarpp_blackmethods, yarpp_keywords_overused_words
+	* Adding some filters: yarpp_settings_save, yarpp_blacklist, yarpp_blackmethods, yarpp_keywords_overused_words, yarpp_title_keywords, yarpp_body_keywords, yarpp_extract_keywords
 	* New systematic use of YARPP_ constants to communicate cache status
 	* Use `get_terms` to load terms
+* Get lazy and embrace asynchronicity:
+	* Implement lazy/infinite scrolling for the "disallow tags" and "disallow categories," so the YARPP settings screen doesn't lock up the browser for sites which have a crazy number or tags or categories
+	* Don't compute related posts for the metabox on the edit screen; display them via ajax instead
+	* Only clear cache on post save, not recompute
+* Added `yarpp_get_related()` function can be used similar to `get_posts()`
 * Support for [YARPP Experiments](http://wordpress.org/extend/plugins/yarpp-experiments/).
-* Added Portuguese stopwords by Leandro Coelho ([Logística Descomplicada](http://www.logisticadescomplicada.com))
 * Fix formatting of the Related Posts meta box
+* Localizations
+	* Updated `it_IT` localization
-= 3.3.3 =
+	* Added Portuguese stopwords by Leandro Coelho ([Logística Descomplicada](http://www.logisticadescomplicada.com)) = 3.3.3 =
 * [Bug fix](http://wordpress.org/support/topic/no-related-posts-1): a fix for keyword computation for pages; should improve results on pages.
 May require flushing of cache: see FAQ for instructions.
 * Init YARPP on the `init` action, [for compatibility with WPML](https://wordpress.org/support/topic/plugin-yet-another-related-posts-plugin-load-sequence-yarpp-starts-before-the-wordpress-init-completes)